Benefits of open-ended questions

 - Explain what you expect to happen that product is used.

-Perhaps you noticed that all the headers were open-ended questions?
-We believe!
-And we’d be happy to help you work through some great open-ended questions for your next individual interviews, mystery shop, focus group, or questionnaire study.
+We’d be happy to help you work through some great open-ended questions for your next individual interviews, mystery shop, focus group, or questionnaire study.
 Please get in touch with us!

 You might like to read these: